Algal oil is the oil that is derived directly from algae. It contains DHA, which accounts for 97 percent of the omega-3 fats in the brain.

 4. Aids Cognitive Development and Function

 Omega-3 foods are important for cognitive development and function.
-The brain is made mostly of fat, and it functions especially well with high levels of DHA, which help the brain’s communication processes and reduce inflammation, which can help slow aging.
+The brain is made mostly of fat, and it functions especially well with high levels of EPA and DHA.
+They help the brain’s communication processes and reduce inflammation, which can help slow aging.

-DHA is also required for the functional development of the brain in infants and maintenance of normal brain function in adults.
-The inclusion of plentiful DHA in the diet improves learning ability, whereas deficiencies of DHA are associated with deficits in learning.
+EPA and DHA are also required for the functional development of the brain in infants and maintenance of normal brain function in adults.
+The inclusion of plentiful omega-3s in the diet improves learning ability, whereas deficiencies are associated with deficits in learning.

-Another interesting benefit of algal oil and other DHA foods is they may be able to reduce the symptoms of anxiety and depression.
-The European Journal of Neuroscience recently published a study showing that oil containing omega-3s reversed all anxiety-like and depression-like behavior changes induced in rats.
+Another interesting benefit of algal oil and other EPA and DHA foods is they may be able to reduce the symptoms of anxiety and depression.
+The European Journal of Neuroscience published a study showing that oil containing omega-3s reversed all anxiety-like and depression-like behavior changes induced in rats.

 5. Improves Memory